planningcenter/api-docs/source/includes/_resources.md

 where[serial_number] | _string_ | query on a specific serial_number
 where[created_at] | _date_time_ | query on a specific created_at
 where[updated_at] | _date_time_ | query on a specific updated_at
-include | event_resource_requests | include associated event_resource_requests
-include | resource_approval_groups | include associated resource_approval_groups
+filter | rooms | filter using the named scope "rooms" filter | resources | filter using the named scope "resources" include | event_resource_requests | include associated event_resource_requests include | resource_approval_groups | include associated resource_approval_groups
 include | resource_questions | include associated resource_questions
 include | conflicts | include associated conflicts offset | _integer_ | get results from given offset
 per_page | _integer_ | how many records to return per page (min=1, max=100, default=25)
-order | created_at | prefix with a hyphen (-created_at) to reverse the order
-order | updated_at | prefix with a hyphen (-updated_at) to reverse the order
+order | name | prefix with a hyphen (-name) to reverse the order order | created_at | prefix with a hyphen (-created_at) to reverse the order order | updated_at | prefix with a hyphen (-updated_at) to reverse the order order | expires_at | prefix with a hyphen (-expires_at) to reverse the order

 <aside class='info'>You can specify multiple includes with a comma, e.g. <code>?include=event_resource_requests,resource_approval_groups</code></aside>